HMS ExeterTwo paintings by Robin Brooks

 A collector's print

 The 50 prints are in mint condition and each will be individually numbered and signed by the artist.
 Black Dog Studios absolutely guarantee that there will be no further signed prints when these are sold out.
 We anticipate that these prints will be very popular, so please call for availability.

 Image size 30" x 20" ( 76 cm x 51 cm approx.)

 Overall size 33" x 23½" (84 cm x 59.5 cm approx.)

 Special Offer!!In this 25th Anniversary year of the Falklands Campaign, these unique prints are available at the special commemorative price of £50.00 incl. p & p.
-Purchase this print.
+Contact the studios to purchase this print.

 More Special Ships in this Section